sourcegraph/about/handbook/product/design/design-and-interaction-guidelines.md

 In these cases, we can utilize web application styles inside the search context to give links greater importance through color and provide additional margin and padding to aid readability.

+## Accessibility standards
+Our mission is to make it so everyone can code.
+In order to achieve this it is vital that our applications are designed and built to be accessible to all.

+We aim for [WCAG Level AA Conformance](https://www.w3.org/WAI/WCAG2AA-Conformance), use [this reference](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_customize&levels=aaa&technologies=smil%2Cflash%2Csl) to get a better understanding of what this involves.

 ### Todo:

 * Displaying state in buttons